BroadcomMFD/dbm-db2-for-zowe-cli/README.md

 - migrateScript
 - errorFile

-The `data.attributes` property can contain the following properties:
+The `data.attributes` property may contain the following properties:
 - restartToken - Available for `execute` commands that failed.
-- hasObjectChanges - Available for `compare ddl` command. `true` when there are 0 creates, alters and drops - otherwise `false`.
+- hasObjectChanges - Available for the `compare ddl` command. `false` when there are 0 creates, alters, and drops - otherwise `true`.

-The `data` structure is persistent across commands, and if there is no data for a field - it will be left empty:
+The `data` structure is persistent across commands.
+If there is no data, the field remains empty:
 ```
 ...
 "files": {},